 Suffering catastrophic injuries can be devastating.
 However, when these injuries become fatal, the decedent’s surviving family often has options to secure justice and compensation.
-You could hold the liable party accountable by contacting a dedicated Collierville fatal accident lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC.
+You could hold the liable party accountable by contacting a dedicated Collierville personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi, PLC.

 Learn more about the wrongful death claims process and how to bring the at-fault individual or entity to justice when you contact our office for a free consultation.

 Collierville fatal accidents can take many forms.
 There are some types of incidents and events that are known for causing fatal injuries more frequently than others.
 Some of these accidents include:

 - Crane accidents

 - Other accidents involving heavy machinery and equipment

 - Fires and explosions

 - Bicycle accidents